Woodstock 1994 (Green Day album): Notes on performance

 Woodstock '94 has also been referred to as Mudstock, or Mudstock '94, partly due to the rainy weather that resulted in mud pits; the band Nine Inch Nails performed covered in mud, and the crowd threw mud onto the stage when Primus performed "My Name Is Mud".
-During Green Day's performance, the crowd also started to pelt the stage with mud, some of which hit the guitarist and lead vocalist Billie Joe Armstrong.
-Armstrong then started a mud fight during their song, "Paper Lanterns", with the crowd.
+During Green Day's performance, the crowd also started to pelt the stage with mud, some of which hit guitarist and lead vocalist Billie Joe Armstrong.
+Armstrong then started a mud fight during their song "Paper Lanterns" with the crowd.
 Bassist Mike Dirnt was mistaken for one of the fans jumping on stage and was spear-tackled by a security guard, knocking out one of his teeth.
 It was this incident that caused Dirnt to need emergency orthodontia.
 A gag order was put in place regarding this incident.
 In spite of the now-famous mud-fight and Dirnt's injury, Woodstock quickly propelled Green Day's then-recently released album, Dookie, into success.